Koreas agree to hold family reunions from Sept. 25th-30th at Mt. Geumgang

 The two sides will also hold video reunions for two days -- from October 22nd to 23rd -- with 40 families from each side.

-In preparation for next month's reunion, the Koreas will begin conducting check-ups on the surviving family members starting from August 29th.
+Each side will begin conducting check-ups on the surviving family members starting from next week.

-The final lists of participants will be exchanged on September 16th.
+The two Koreas will exchange their final lists of participants on September 16th.

 Reporter : firstname.lastname@example.org